mrled/keymap.click/docs/devnotes.md

 What the fuck good does it do them?
 Ugh.

 ✅ Done!
 Got a link to thenounproject.com from Ben, found the perfect icon.

+## Fix mobile view

+I broke it ages ago, going to have to dive in deep there probably

+Update: recent changes have improved this, but the biggest problem is that it's not drawing lines on the canvas that extends past the view port.

+20200729 Update: I think all the lines are drawing correctly now, and when I moved the KeyInfo panel back to the bottom, this is mostly OK?
+But I'm still seeing problems with two of the green lines when I select the `[]` keys, only on mobile.

+✅ Josh fixed it!
+It wasn't calculating the whole document height after all, but it's doing so now.